 - To attempt subject-based sections, including Maths / Science / Social Studies, you must follow the latest NCERT syllabus and curriculum.

-- Practicing with the sample papers and mock tests daily is often beneficial in preparing for the exam.
+- Practising with the sample papers and mock tests daily is often beneficial in preparing for the exam.
 As you need to attempt 150 questions in 2.5 hours, it means that you require enough practice to build speed as well as accuracy.

 FAQs